In order to better service our customers we are relocating our

 HEARTS AND ARROWS DIAMONDS

 Diamonds cut with precisely aligned and optimally proportioned facets produce a fascinating pattern called Hearts & Arrows (H&A), a visual phenomenon that appears in the finest Ideal Cut diamonds when viewed through a gemscope.
-Diamond Ideals will provide you with your own Hearts & Arrows Viewer with the purchase of a 1/2 carat diamond or larger.
+Diamond Ideals will provide you with your own Hearts & Arrows Viewer with the purchase of a 1.0 carat diamond or larger.

 Perfect Hearts and Arrows

 Do you need to pay for additional technology?
 The simple answer is NO. The Arrows Scope is the most important tool.
 It is low-tech: It does not require batteries or an internal light source, nor does it require years of schooling to interpret.
-All the other machinery available, the BrilliantScope, the Ideal Scope, the Sarin Diamension or MegaScope and the FireTrace are great devices that can be used to confirm that these stones are indeed top performers.
-At this level of manufacturing, minor differences in these readings are noticeable to a computer but essentially invisible to the human eye.
-We provide many of these technologies in order to help you make the most informed and comfortable decision possible.

 Proportions and Symmetry

 It takes a total of 6 facets (2 lower girdle facets, 2 pavilion main facets and 2 upper girdle facets) to create one heart.
-The arrowhead is separated from the heart by the lower girdle facets.
+The chevron is separated from the heart by the lower girdle facets.
 If the lower girdle facets are asymmetrical or disproportionate with the angles of the pavilion main facets one will not achieve perfect Hearts.
 Any deviation from perfection will be seen through the H&A Viewer.

 Hearts and Arrows Viewer